We Will Rock You (musical): Other productions

 In April 2007 a non-equity production of We Will Rock You began at the Jedlicka Performing Art Centre in Chicago.

 An Italian production opened on 4 December 2009 at the Allianz Teatro in Milan, Italy.
 All the dialogues are in Italian and almost all the songs are in English, except for "Radio Ga Ga" and "No One But You".
 The tour visited Milan, Bologna, Trieste and Rome.

 From 12 September to 18 December 2010 a production was played in Stockholm, Sweden at the venue Cirkus.
 The production moved to Oslo, Norway on 23 January 2011 at Folketeateret.
 It closed on 16 April 2011.

 A production of the show opened on 23 April 2015 on board the new Royal Caribbean cruise ship, Anthem of the Seas.

 An Icelandic production opened on 15 August 2019 at the Háskólabíó Theater in Reykjavík, Iceland.
 The spoken dialogue and most lyrics were translated into Icelandic by Jóhann Axel Andersen.
 Directed by Vignir Rafn Valþórsson, with Chantelle Carey as choreographer, the cast included Kristinn Óli Haraldsson as Galileo and Þórhallur Sigurðsson as Pop.

 A French production opened on 28 September 2018 at the Casino de Paris in Paris, directed by Ned Grujic, with choreography by Raffaele Lucania.

 An international tour will start in the Philippines on 27 October 2022, with scheduled stops in South Korea, Singapore, and South Africa.

+A new Italian tour kicked off on 2 February 2023 at the Teatro Nazionale in Milan, starring Martha Rossi as Scaramouche, Damiano Borgi as Galileo, Natascia Fonzetti as Killer Queen, Salvo Bruno as Khashoggi, Mattia Braghero as Brit, Alessandra Ferrari as Oz and Massimiliano Colonna as Pop.

+A Polish non-replica version, directed by Wojciech Kępczyński and translated by Michał Wojnarowski, premiered on 15 April 2023 in Roma Musical Theater in Warsaw, Poland.
+The last, 417th spectacle was performed on 26 January 2025.

 Since 2006, the show has been licensed for amateur and school productions in the UK, with proceeds going to the Mercury Phoenix Trust.

 Critical reception

 London's critics almost uniformly panned the show, criticising the concept and direction.
-The Guardian wrote that the premise "really is as sixth form as it sounds", called the production "ruthlessly packaged and manufactured" and opined that the "sometimes funny" libretto exists mainly to "devise more unlikely ways to wring out another Queen song."
+The Guardian wrote that the premise "really is as sixth form as it sounds", called the production "ruthlessly packaged and manufactured" and opined that the "sometimes funny" libretto existed mainly to "devise more unlikely ways to wring out another Queen song."
 The Daily Mirror wrote that "Ben Elton should be shot for this risible story."
 The Daily Telegraph described it as "guaranteed to bore you rigid" and "prolefeed at its worst."
 However, some individual performances received praise.